A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Conclusions

-Several variants of the preconditioner are considered (an underlying additive Schwarz method with a split near-kernel approach or a global near-kernel approach, both with or without GenEO enrichment) but other forms can also be defined and then analysed at the theoretical level, such as those based on an underlying SORAS method or through the use of inexact solvers at the coarse level, as detailed in the preliminary exposition \cite{bootland2020twolevel}.
+While several variants of our preconditioner are considered, namely an underlying additive Schwarz method with a split near-kernel approach or a global near-kernel approach, both with or without GenEO enrichment, other forms could also be defined and then analysed at the theoretical level, such as those based on an underlying SORAS method or through the use of inexact solvers at the coarse level, as detailed in the preliminary exposition \cite{bootland2020twolevel}.

+Presently, we have shown an approach which is essentially a proof of concept, with many directions for further improvement in terms of efficiency.
+In particular, the coarse space is typically rather sizeable since it contains all gradients of scalar functions, plus a small contribution of local eigenvectors coming from a spectral GenEO coarse space.
+Nevertheless, the coarse space size is typically five times smaller than the original problem and the gradient part of the coarse matrix retains the sparsity pattern of the underlying finite element discretization.
+This should enable the design of fast coarse problem solvers.
+One possible solution is to employ inexact or hierarchical coarse solvers.
+Such strategies have already received some theoretical backing \cite{bootland2020twolevel} and will be explored in future work.

+Our proposed preconditioner must ultimately be tested on possibly highly irregular or heterogeneous problems arising from concrete applications.
+Its effectiveness should also be investigated for low-frequency Maxwell problems following the framework of \cite{li2012parallel}, where it can be applied within a block preconditioner.

-We note also that the theoretical framework in \Cref{sec:ASwithFSL} is written in an abstract way and is not specific to the positive Maxwell problem.
+Finally, we note also that the theoretical framework in \Cref{sec:ASwithFSL} is written in an abstract way and is not specific to the positive Maxwell problem.
 Our approach could thus be applied numerically to any other situation where the discrete problem has a coefficient matrix with a large near-kernel that can be efficiently computed.